 If you are unable to attend a webinar, please email adrienne at email@example.com as soon as you can.
 We will not accept cancellations within 1 hour of the webinar start time.
 If your cancellation is received prior to 1 hour before the event, we are happy to move you into another webinar or issue a refund.
-We do not record our webinars.
+Please check the ABACAccess status for the event you are attending.
+Some events are recorded and access is granted for up to 7 days.
+Others are not recorded.
 We will no longer offer transfers to other classes if you miss the webinar.

 Missed webinar policy-